Thursday, September 21, 2023

 Dictionary In Python 3 | Learn With Examples

 In this article, we will discuss dictionaries in Python 3.
-Additionally, we will also cover how to create dictionaries, traversing data, and other basic operations.
+We will also cover how to create dictionaries, traverse data, and other basic operations.

 What is a dictionary in Python 3?

-Dictionary is a data structure in Python 3, just like lists.
-It is used to store data when there is an association between the data or when there is a definite structure.
+The dictionary is a data structure in Python 3, just like lists.
+It stores data when there is an association between the data or a definite structure.

 • A key can have multiple values.